-The Global Commission on Governing Risks from Climate Overshoot (the ‘Climate Overshoot Commission’) is an independent group of eminent global leaders, who will recommend a strategy to reduce risks should global warming goals be exceeded.
+The Global Commission on Governing Risks from Climate Overshoot (the ‘Climate Overshoot Commission’) is an independent group of eminent global leaders who recommend a strategy to reduce risks should global warming goals be exceeded.

 Consider the risks entailed in overshooting 1.5 °C, and the range of response options for addressing such risks.